mjordan/islandora_workbench_docs/docs/output_csv.md

 Some things to note:

-* The output CSV file name is the name of the input CSV file (containing node IDs) with ".csv_file_with_field_values" appended to the name.
+* The output CSV file name is the name of the input CSV file (containing node IDs) with ".csv_file_with_field_values" appended.
+For example, if you `export_csv` configuration file defines the `input_csv` as "my_export_nodes.csv", the CSV file created by the task will be named "my_export_nodes.csv.csv_file_with_field_values".
 The file is saved in the directory identified by the `input_dir` configuration option.
 * You can include either vocabulary term IDs or term names (with accompanying vocabulary namespaces) in the CSV.
 By default, term IDs are included; to include term names instead, include `export_csv_term_mode: name` in you configuration file.
 * A single `export_csv` job can only export nodes that have the content type identified in your Workbench configuration.
 By default, this is "islandora_object".
 If you include node IDs in your input file for nodes that have a different content type, Workbench will skip exporting their data and log the fact that it has done so.